xtensor-stack/xtensor-blas/README.md

 ## Trying it online

-To try out xtensor-blas interactively in your web browser, just click on the binder
+You can play with `xtensor` interactively in a Jupyter notebook right now!
+Just click on the binder link below:
-link:

 [![Binder](binder-logo.svg)](https://mybinder.org/v2/gh/QuantStack/xtensor/stable?filepath=notebooks/xtensor.ipynb)

+The C++ support in Jupyter is powered by the [xeus-cling](https://github.com/QuantStack/xeus-cling) C++ kernel.
+Together with xeus-cling, xtensor enables a similar workflow to that of NumPy with the IPython Jupyter kernel.

 ## Documentation

-To get started with using `xtensor-blas`, check out the full documentation
+For more information on using `xtensor`, check out the reference documentation

 http://xtensor-blas.readthedocs.io/